GalwayTribe/GalwayTribe.github.io/README.md

 **4. Building the Site**

-To build the site and publish to the 'docs' directory
+To build the site and publish to the `docs` directory

 ```
 hugo -D